 Is it cheating to include two Iain Sinclair books?
 It would have been easy to fill half the list with Sinclair’s books.
 My edition of Lights Out for the Territory, with the enigmatic photography of Marc Atkins, is somewhat reminiscent of Sebald.
 They share the same psychogeographic territory.

 Via Anecdotal Evidence, I enjoyed a 15 minute indulgence in a tweaked literary parlour game: “name the fifteen books that have most influenced your thinking, that you have found yourself referring to most often in reflection, speech, and writing.”
-No apologies for for an odd mix that I wager has never occupied places in a numbered list:
+No apologies for for an odd mix:

 Gustave Flaubert – Madame Bovary